Dodgers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in six of their past 10 games and have won four of those contests.
+- The Dodgers have played as the favorite in six of their past 10 games and won three of those contests.

 Dodgers Betting Records & Stats

-- The Dodgers have a 54.5% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Dodgers a 60% chance to win.

-- In the 98 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 57 times (57-36-5).
+- Los Angeles has combined with opponents to go over the total 57 times this season for a 57-37-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!